Dan0sz/wp-help-scout-docs-shortcodes/readme.txt

 == Description ==

-Because the Help Scout Docs are not compliant with GDPR I created these shortcodes to embed the contents of Help Scout Docs articles in WordPress posts/pages using a shortcode.
+Because Help Scout Docs [isn't compliant with GDPR](https://docs.helpscout.com/article/1263-security-at-help-scout) I created these shortcodes to embed the contents of Help Scout Docs articles in WordPress posts/pages using a shortcode.

 Once contents from the Help Scout Docs API are retrieved they're cached in the database in the corresponding post's/page's metadata.